 Over 25 Guatemalan university students and youth attended FINCA’s sponsored session on entrepreneurship.
-Two FINCA clients – Hugo Jiataz, an auto repair shop owner and Javier Luna, a construction company owner – shared their experiences and challenges of being entrepreneurs in the country.
+Two FINCA clients—Hugo Jiataz, an auto repair shop owner and Javier Luna, a construction company owner—shared their experiences, challenges and triumphs of being entrepreneurs in the country.

 After four cars were stolen from his business, Hugo learned how to keep moving forward in his business.
 “You have to learn how to recover from losses,” he told the attendees.
 “It makes you stronger.”